 - Queue time to buy tickets: Between 15 and 20 minutes.

-- How the pass works: You can use your pass to get an online ticket with a set schedule or present the pass at the ticket office to have your ticket validated.
+- How the pass works: You can use your pass to get an online ticket with a set schedule, or present the pass at the box office to have your ticket validated.

-- About the attraction: Opening hours are from 8:00 AM to midnight (last elevator up is at 11:00 PM).
-The average visit is usually about an hour, but how long you want to stay on the observation deck is up to you.
+- About the attraction: Opening hours are from 8:00 until midnight (last elevator up is at 23:00).
+The average visit is usually one hour, but how long you want to stay on the observation deck is up to you.

 Guggenheim Museum (optional)

-Every Guggenheim in the world is famous for leaving you in awe both inside and out, and New York's is no exception.
-Its collection of modern art features works by artists such as Van Gogh, Gaugin, Picasso, and Malevich among others, and its gift store is the perfect place to pick up a souvenir of the city.
+Every Guggenheim in the world is famous for being a blast inside and out, and the New York Guggenheim is no exception.
+Its modern art collection features works by artists such as Van Gogh, Gaugin, Picasso and Malevich among others, and its gift store is the perfect place to pick up a souvenir of the city.

 Ferry to the Statue of Liberty (optional)

-The Statue of Liberty represents New York City like no other monument to any other city in the world.
+The Statue of Liberty represents New York City like no other city monument in the world.
 Seeing it up close is breathtaking, and almost even more impressive are the views of Manhattan from Liberty Island.
-To visit it, you will have to take a ferry from Battery Park and with the New York Pass, you don't have to worry about the ticket, because it is included.
+To visit it, you'll need to take a ferry from Battery Park and with the New York Pass you won't have to worry about the ticket, because it's included.

 In addition, it also includes the ferry to Ellis Island, where you can visit the Immigration Museum and explore an exhibition about the times when New York became a place of welcome for immigrants from all over the world in search of a better future.